Supernatural season 5

 The fifth season of Supernatural, an American dark fantasy television series created by Eric Kripke, premiered September 10, 2009, and concluded on May 13, 2010, on The CW.
 Season five regular cast members include Jared Padalecki, Jensen Ackles and Misha Collins, who was promoted to series regular this season.
-After the conclusion of this season, series creator Eric Kripke stepped down as showrunner.
+After the conclusion of this season, Kripke stepped down as showrunner.
 The fifth season was released on DVD and Blu-ray in region 1 on September 7, 2010.
 The season follows Sam and Dean as they set out to take down Lucifer, whom Sam had inadvertently released from Hell at the end of the previous season.

 Mark Pellegrino plays the role of Lucifer.
 Paris Hilton guest stars in the episode "Fallen Idols", in which she plays Leshi, a god that takes the form of various well-known faces including herself.
 The season also features the return of Jo and her mother Ellen Harvelle, as well as hunter Rufus Turner, the Trickster and the prophet Chuck Shurley.